 Now that we know better, we’ve started putting money aside each month for property taxes, to avoid a last-minute crunch.

 You can’t anticipate every cost you’ll incur in the new year, but if you’re like my husband and I, you have some ideas.
-Personally, for us, that will involve taking on another car payment, buying plenty of new furniture and home décor and the ongoing expenses associated with having two young kids.
+Personally, for us, that will involve tackling some home improvement projects, paying newfound preschool tuition and continuing to buy furniture and décor to make our relatively new home our own.

 No, anticipating these costs won’t make them any cheaper, but it will help us stick to a budget.
 Since we know these expenses are headed our way, we can try to cut costs in other areas and save more money to prepare.